Babes in Toyland (1961 film): Release

-In conjunction with the film's release, Babes in Toyland was prominently featured on The Wonderful World of Color television program, with an episode titled "Backstage Party" airing on December 17, 1961.
+In conjunction with the film's release, Babes in Toyland was prominently featured on the television series The Wonderful World of Color, with an episode titled "Backstage Party" airing on December 17, 1961.
 It was presented in two parts on The Wonderful World of Disney on December 21 and December 27, 1969.

 Home media

 The film was released on DVD on September 3, 2002, by Walt Disney Studios Home Entertainment.
 It was released on Blu-ray on December 11, 2012.
-It’s also available on Disney+ as of 2025.
+It's also available on Disney+ in the US as of 2025 not all countries like the UK.

 Reception

 Box office

 Babes in Toyland earned $4.6 million in rentals from the United States and Canada.